Blog ❯ Talking Culture, Identity & Diversity in Kid’s Books with Corrie Locke-Hardy [video]

 Corrie: It doesn't have to be the main theme.

-And it's the exact same thing, you know, like nobody is particularly prepared to have to explain racism to a kid, you know, and nobody wants to have to do it.
-But the fact of the matter is that we are in a white supremacy culture, and that culture has created a shield that protects white people from not only sort of the inner workings of this cultural oppression, but also it doesn't prepare any of us for talking about this.
+And it's the exact same thing, you know, like nobody is particularly prepared to have to explain racism to a kid, and nobody wants to have to do it.
+But the fact of the matter is that we are in a white supremacy culture, and that culture has created a shield that protects white people from not only the inner workings of this cultural oppression, but also it doesn't prepare any of us for talking about this.

 Corrie: Absolutely.
 Yeah.